 "When we were kids, we had to fetch fire stones from the river Adige, whenever the water flow was calm and the level low.
 We moved on a broad beach made of rounded pebble stones, grey and sandy mud and moss.
 This event comes in my mind when I contemplate Marinace Verde, Marinace Nero or Marinace Gold."

 Depending on the type of Marinace, thousands of petrified pebbles in every size and colour are highlighted on a homogenously coloured background.
-Look at the photos and try to get used to the idea that Marinace is not an artificial, but a completely natural material.
+Look at the photos and try to get used to the idea that Marinace granite is not an artificial, but a completely natural material.
 It is not produced, at least not by human hands.
-Humans lend a hand to mine, to cut and to polish this stone… Marinace, due to its attributes, should belong to the category of granite.
-It’s a very hard stone, even harder than granite and weatherproofed as granite…
+Humans lend a hand to mine, to cut and to polish this stone.

 Now you have to be a little more patient, while we are cutting and finishing the natural stone, and, immediately after, a top for your kitchen or a surface cladding for your bathroom will be ready and available.

-Don’t worry, you can choose between plenty of colours and you’ll find the right colour to match with your furnishing, your pavements and your coverings without trouble.
+A polished surface emphasizes the colours and shades of Marinace and that’s why this material is mainly used for interior design.
+Don’t worry, you can choose between plenty of colours and you’ll find the right colour to match with your furnishing, your floors and your coverings without trouble.

 Thanks to its exceptional hardness and abrasion resistance, Marinace is also suitable for outdoor areas as: floor coverings, façade and wall cladding.

 Marinace Black features dynamic colours, ranging from black to grey, with white and cream nuances, the perfect solution for design projects that require a seamless finishing.